Hi, I’m Katie.

 KHG.vertical.jpg

-I’m a writer, mother, teacher, and mental health advocate living in Atlanta.
-I write about the ups and downs of life—on topics like grief and joy, burnout and productivity, pain and love.
-I have a weekly newsletter called My Sweet Dumb Brain, organize a free mentoring service for journalists, and do lots of projects in between.
+I’m a freelance writer and journalism consultant.
+I write about the ups and downs of life — on topics like grief and joy, burnout and productivity, pain and love.
+I have a weekly newsletter called My Sweet Dumb Brain, mentor dozens of journalists, and juggle lots of creative projects in between.
+Here’s my full bio.

 Have a story idea?
 Want to collaborate on a project?
 Let’s talk!